-Black, a Democrat, was the representative for Texas's 1st congressional district from 1927 to 1929.
+Black was the representative for Texas’s 1st congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Dec 1915 to Mar 1929, Black missed 162 of 1,489 roll call votes, which is 10.9%.
 This is better than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.